-A mining robot at the bottom of the Pacific Ocean at a depth of more than 4 km (13.000 feet) has dropped from the cable, the Belgian company carrying out the tests reports.
+A mining robot at the bottom of the Pacific Ocean at a depth of more than 4 km (13.000 feet) has come loose from the cable, the Belgian testing company reports.

 Global Sea Mineral Resources (GSR), the exploration division of the DEME Group dredging company, is testing Patania II.
 It is a 25-ton prototype mining robot, in its dealership in the Clarion Clipperton area since April 20.